ykwei7/Track-O/docs/DeveloperGuide.md

 The current implementation uses indexing to identify the tutee selected.
 For instance, `get 2` will list the information of the second tutee found on the list.
-The information to be listed is based on `Tutee#toString()` which contains additional information on fields such as `remark` and `lesson`.
+The information to be listed is based on the string representation of a tutee which contains additional information on fields such as `remark` and `lesson`.

 #### Design considerations: